 Tuia - Encounters 250 (Tuia 250)

-In 2019, Aotearoa New Zealand will acknowledge 250 years since the first onshore meetings between Māori and Europeans.
-Tuia – Encounters 250 (Tuia 250) is the national commemoration that recognises this milestone in our history.
+In 2019, Aotearoa New Zealand acknowledged 250 years since the first onshore meetings between Māori and Europeans.
+Tuia – Encounters 250 (Tuia 250) was the national commemoration that recognised this milestone in our history.

 Visit Tuia 250 website

 The Vietnam War Oral History Project contains resources relating to the New Zealand’s involvement in the Vietnam War.
 The website features extracts from oral history interviews, images and a nominal roll of New Zealand’s Vietnam veterans.

 The centenary of the First World War was marked over several years through a variety of commemorative projects.
 The centenary programme included a wide range of activities and events for New Zealanders to participate in – both at home and overseas.
 The centenary programme finished in July 2019 but an archived version of the WW100 website is still online.

 Visit the archived WW100 website.